didriknielsen/didriknielsen.github.io/_includes/mainpage.md

 ## About Me

-PhD student working on Unsupervised Deep Learning with Prof. [Ole Winther](http://cogsys.imm.dtu.dk/staff/winther/) at [DTU Compute](http://www.compute.dtu.dk/english).
+PhD student working on *deep unsupervised learning* with Prof. [Ole Winther](http://cogsys.imm.dtu.dk/staff/winther/) at [DTU Compute](http://www.compute.dtu.dk/english).
 My research so far has mostly focused on *normalizing flows* and their connection to VAEs, PixelCNNs and other methods.

 Previously, I was working at RIKEN [AIP](http://www.riken.jp/en/research/labs/aip/) in Tokyo, Japan with [Emtiyaz Khan](https://emtiyaz.github.io/) on methods for approximate Bayesian inference.